andyshep/Waypoints/README.md

 * Add multiple observers for a single location change.
 * Configure the minimum distance before a new location is published.
 * Supports reverse geocoding.
-* Target iOS or OS X.
+* Target iOS or macOS.

 ##Usage